-Kristi Hedges: Well, you know people will often say or ask me how writing this book about inspirations impacted your life.
-It has impacted pretty much everything.
-I think I talked about some things that are on top of mind for me the most, but certainly I listen differently and I think about being present very differently.
+Kristi: Well, you know, people will often say...ask me, "How has writing this book about inspiration impacted your life?"
+And it has impacted pretty much everything.
+I talked about some things that are top of mine, for me the most, but certainly I listen differently and I think about being present very differently.
 I think about my energy very differently.
-I think about purpose differently and potential.
+I think about purpose differently, and potential.
 But what I love about all of this is that the same stuff that works for us in our work life, it works for us at home.
-I use this stuff with my kids frequently, and my friends.
+I use this stuff with my kids, frequently, and my friends.
 I think about how I listen to them differently.
-I think about if I notice purpose or potential in somebody I'm just generous to say it because, why not?
-So it's those kinds of things.
-I think we can think even more broadly about how we show up in this inspirational way because it's actually a way of being in the world.
-If you feel like, wow, I wish I had more people around me like this, then you can be the person.
-You can be the one that's around other people that inspires them.
+I think about if I notice purpose or potential in somebody, I'm just generous to say it because why not?

-Lori Murphy: Almost like exercising that muscle on a regular basis will allow you to use it where it's just second nature.
+And so it's those kinds of things that we can think about even more broadly about how we show up in this inspirational way, because it's actually a way of being in the world.
+And if you feel like, "Wow, I wish I had more people around me like this," then you could be the person.
+You know, you could be the one that's around other people that inspires them.
+It's almost like exercising that muscle on a regular basis will allow you to use it where it's just second nature.